-SOMETHING'S
+SOMETHING'S HAPPENING!

 Iowa is fireworks and parades...festivals and celebrations...symphonies and ballets...musicals and plays.

 Something's always happening in Iowa to add to the fun and excitement of your visit.

-The events listed below are only a small sample of the good times that Iowa offers you.
-For more information, contact the Iowa Department of Economic Development for a free Calendar of Events (see the "Resource" section on page 50 for address and phone).
-Come join in the fun.
+The cultural attractions listed below depict only a small sample of the good times that Iowa offers you.
+For more information, contact the Iowa Department of Economic Development for a free Calendar of Events.
+(See the "Resource" section on page 50 for address and phone.)
+Come join in the fun!